-Making the big move to a retirement village can be tough, especially if you're moving to a smaller space than you're used to, which is often the case.
-Leaving home is one of the most common fears for the elderly.
+Making the move to a new home or retirement village can be tough, especially if you're moving to a smaller space than you're used to, which is often the case if you are downsizing from a home into an apartment at a senior living community.
+Leaving home is one of the most common fears for seniors.
 But once you've determined if you're living in independent living or assisted living and picked out which apartment is right for you, you can better plan for your move and understand how much stuff you can reasonably bring with you.

 How to Prioritize and Sort Your Items